danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.9/index.md

 1. We have already seen in the INTERSECT example above that 99 songs have had good days and bad days.
 The following query returns songs that have topped 1,000,000 streams in a  day at least once, but have never had a day with less than 2,000 streams:
     ```sql
+    SELECT DISTINCT TrackName,Artist FROM spotify.songs
+    WHERE Streams >=1000000
+    EXCEPT
-    select distinct TrackName,Artist from spotify.songs where Streams >=1000000
+    SELECT DISTINCT TrackName,Artist FROM spotify.songs
-    except
-    select distinct TrackName,Artist from spotify.songs where Streams <= 2000
+    WHERE Streams <= 2000
     ```

     Notice you only get 15 hits.